mfojtik/socker/README.md

 socker
 ======

 A simple Ruby framework to build awesome WebSocket applications.
+The Socker library could be used as a standalone Rack application or inside [Sinatra](http://www.sinatrarb.com/) using the Socker Sinatra extension.

 The framework is based on the [faye/websocket](https://github.com/faye/faye-websocket-ruby) library.

+## Changelog:

+* 0.0.4: Added support for Sinatra and Sinatra example
+* 0.0.1-0.0.3: Initial implementation and PoC, nothing interesting :-)

 ## Demo